cfwheels/cfwheels-example-app/CONTRIBUTING.md

 ## Code of Conduct

 We take our open source community seriously and hold ourselves and other contributors to high standards of communication.
-By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/cfwheels/cfwheels/blob/develop/CODE_OF_CONDUCT.md).
+By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/wheels-dev/wheels/blob/develop/CODE_OF_CONDUCT.md).

 ## Getting Started

 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:

-* To report security vulnerabilities, please use our [Responsible Disclosure Program](mailto:webmaster@cfwheels.org?subject=Responsible%20Disclosure%20Program) which is monitored by our security team.
+* To report security vulnerabilities, please use our [Responsible Disclosure Program](mailto:webmaster@wheels.dev?subject=Responsible%20Disclosure%20Program) which is monitored by our security team.
 * Search for existing Issues and PRs before creating your own.
 * We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.
-* If you've never contributed before, see [the Contributing to CFWheels Guide](https://guides.cfwheels.org/cfwheels-guides/working-with-cfwheels/contributing-to-cfwheels) for resources and tips on how to get started.
+* If you've never contributed before, see [the Contributing to Wheels Guide](https://guides.wheels.dev/wheels-guides/working-with-wheels/contributing-to-wheels) for resources and tips on how to get started.

 ### Issues